Learners Chess Ratings Lists

 We currently have two lists that we publish:

 - A simple rating list that includes each player’s school name.
+During our school programs, this list will be updated at least weekly.

 - A more interactive and detailed list with links to each player’s in depth rating profile, which includes a line graph of the player’s overall progress and a list of all the player’s game history.
+Also, on this list is a cross table of standings for each school represented on our rating lists.
+This list will up updated at least monthly.

 About these ratings: